-"Government entity" for the purpose of this section includes school districts:
+"Government entity" for the purpose of this section included Towns:

 Minn.
 Stat. § 118A.01, subd.
 2. This section does not apply to entities whose investment authority is specified under Minn.
 Stat. ch.
 11A (Investment of State and Pension Assets), or 356A (Public Pension Fiduciary Responsibility).
 Id.